tanchi05/Cybersecurity-journey/Overthewire/writeup.md

 `tr` translates characters - works only with standard input,not files

-`cat` the file then pipeline it into `tr 'your-alphabet' 'translation-logic'
+`cat` the file then pipeline it into `tr 'your-alphabet' 'translation-logic'`

 # Level 13
+Get the password from a repeatedly compressed file

+used `xxd -r` to revert file data back to binary

+used `xxd data.txt | head -n 1` to get the file type
+* 1f8b - is a gzip file
+used `file` command to find the file type

+repeatedly decompressed the files based on their file types

+- `gunzip` for gzip files (`.gz`)
+- `bunzip2` for bzip2 files (`.bz2`)
+- `tar` for tar files

+# Level 14
+Get the private ssh key that can be used to log into the next level